jacobaustin123/Python-C-API-CUDA-Tutorial/README.md

 # Usage:

-This repository contains everything you need to compile a C extension for Python with CUDA and Numpy support.
-Just clone the repository and run make python to build and install the Python module.
+Run `make` to compile the module and run tests.
+It should complain if it's unable to find the correct dependencies.